The Prevention of Gross Injustice

 During the deep winter, having the wood stove on the arbiter’s platform was a distinct blessing.
-In late autumn, however, when the temperature was chilly enough for a fire but not nearly low enough to justify the remarkable level of heat the stove produced in the immediate vicinity of Kenshin’s entire right side, he could never decide whether too hot or too cold was the better option.
-But since he was approaching his fifth anniversary as an arbiter for the sovereignty and his requests to rethink the arrangement of the assessment hall had consistently been ignored, he doubted anyone was going to jump to accommodate him any time soon.
+In late autumn, however, with a temperature chilly enough for a fire but not nearly low enough to justify the remarkable level of heat the stove produced in the immediate vicinity of Kenshin’s entire right side, he could never determine whether too hot or too cold was the better option.
+But since he now approached his fifth anniversary as an arbiter for the sovereignty and his requests to rethink the arrangement of the assessment hall had consistently been ignored, he doubted anyone would jump to accommodate him any time soon.

 Kenshin found each style of avowal suspicious in this situation, and reflected wryly that liars would always lie.
 Respect for truth, most likely, would not be found among the undoubtedly numerous reasons any of them might want this assessment to go one way rather than another.
 Some of those reasons would probably come to light, bidden or unbidden, during their assessments, many of which Kenshin would also have to arbitrate.
-He wasn’t looking forward too terribly to that.
+He didn’t greatly anticipate that.

 This assessment, however, teased interest despite the frustrating tangle of dishonesty that had comprised its first hour and a half.
 The accused had a very handsome and honest face and a lively, compelling manner that could have predisposed anyone in his favor; his air of mingled annoyance and concern was understandable at the moment, too, given that, whatever his state of innocence or guilt, it must be disconcerting and worrisome to hear half the people he knew painting him as a saint while the rest decried his many evil deeds.

 The queue of liars seemed, thankfully, to have come to an end with the latest one, whose earnest statement that, “Nobody who buys everyone drinks as much as he does could be a bad guy,” had the ring more of rote practice than of genuine feeling.
-As this particular young man was not in custody, he was allowed to go about his business freely when dismissed, and gave the accused a casual encouraging wave on the way out.
-Neither circumstance made Kenshin rethink his opinion that the avowal had been more than a bit of an act aimed at freeing the frequent buyer of drinks.
+As this particular young man was not in custody, he could go about his business freely when dismissed, and he gave the accused a casual encouraging wave on the way out.
+Neither circumstance forced Kenshin to rethink his opinion that the avowal had been more than a bit of an act aimed at freeing the frequent buyer of drinks.

 Kaoru, overseer of assessments, watched the last of the riff-raff allowed out the exit, which was relocked behind him by the sentinel there, then glanced back to where a messenger had been waiting, patient and silent, beside the door near the back of the hall that led deeper into the building.
-At her look, the man shook his head.
+At her movement, the man shook his head.
 She gestured her thanks, and the messenger imitated the latest witness by leaving the room and having the door locked behind him.
-Then Kaoru turned to look up at where Kenshin sat on the arbiter’s platform.
+Then Kaoru turned toward where Kenshin sat on the arbiter’s platform.
 “Looks like the father of the accused continues to refuse to avow.”

 “All right,” said Kenshin.
-None of them could be terribly happy about this, but unfortunately, no inference could be drawn from it; conceivable motives came to mind in droves for someone to refuse to avow, whether the accused was innocent or guilty.
+None of them could be happy about this, but unfortunately no inference could be drawn from it; conceivable motives came to mind in droves for someone to refuse to avow, whether the accused was innocent or guilty.
 It did decrease the amount of information the arbiter had to work with, but there was nothing to be done about it.
-The accused, Kenshin noted, merely looked as if he’d been expecting this; there was no guessing the exact significance of the deep breath he drew and released at hearing the news.
+The accused, Kenshin noted, merely appeared to have been expecting this; there was no guessing the exact significance of the deep breath he drew and released at hearing the news.

 Again Kaoru glanced around the hall, a somewhat unnecessary movement as she stood at its head beside the arbiter’s platform and therefore had a clear view of everyone present.
 “The last witness will be here as soon as possible; there’s no telling how long it may take.
 Do you want a break, or would you prefer if Megumi questions the accused out of order?”

-Kenshin’s eyes were drawn to the accused, who, standing between a two-person armed escort, had twitched visibly at the mention of ‘the last witness.’
-Evidently the final witness’ avowal would be the most important — or, at least, the information that had the accused the most agitated.
+Kenshin’s eyes were drawn to the accused, who, where he waited in the care of a two-person armed escort, had twitched visibly at the mention of ‘the last witness.’
+Evidently the final participant’s avowal would be the most important — or, at least, the information that had the accused most agitated.
 Curious and wishing to proceed, Kenshin said, “I would prefer to hear from the accused.”

 With another nod, Kaoru also fixed her eyes on the young man.
 “Sanosuke of lineage Shishio, please step onto the witness’ platform.”